badiaamakhlouf/DS_ML_InterviewBank/pages/data_cleaning_and_preprocessing.md

 - It is the process of detecting and correcting or removing inaccurate, incomplete, irrelevant, and inconsistent data within a dataset.
 - The goal of data cleaning is to ensure that the data is accurate, reliable, and suitable for analysis.

-### Q1-What are the main tasks of data cleaning in Data Science?
+### Q1- What are the main tasks of data cleaning in Data Science?
 Here are the main tasks to perform in the cleaning phase :

 - Handling Missing Values